-This term in Class 3 we will be studying the short film el Caminante, where we will be building on previous knowledge around building complex sentences, adding speech and paragraphing.
-After halfterm we will be looking at the non-fiction text about Everest and within that, creating an information piece and different verb forms.
+This term we will be studying a range of fiction and non-fiction, including the fantastical Jack and the Dreamsack where we will be stretching the children’s imagination and creativity.
+Our non-fiction text will be Penguins, where we will look at paragraphing and the use of sub-headings.
+We will continue to develop children’s literacy skills and help them to improve their punctuation, sentence structure, vocabulary and handwriting.
 There will be daily spelling practice and a set of spellings to learn each week, so it is important that children practice these ready for a test on Friday.
-Every child will have a daily class guided reading session, with a focus on comprehension skills including inference.
-Now we are back in school, we can carry on with the Accelerated Reader scheme, which is showing some positive results.
-We encourage the children to choose books they will enjoy within their range and do as many quizzes as possible to boost comprehension skills.
+Every child will have a daily class guided reading session, with a focus on comprehension skills including inference and deduction.

 We ask you to support your child’s learning by reading with him/her every night.
-Reading is so important for the children to be able to access the rest of the curriculum.
 In Year 3, we aim to have learnt 2x, 3x, 4x, 5x, 8x and 10x tables by the end of the year and will be asking children to practice these at home.
-The Times Tables Rockstar app is a great way to do this.
+The Times Tables Rockstar app is a great way to do this, the login you can find on the inside cover of their reading record.
+The new maths curriculum expects children to know all of their times tables by the end of Year 4 where the children will take part in a ‘’Multiplication Check’ devised nationally by the government.
 Alongside weekly spellings on a Friday, there may be the occasional extra piece of learning that we will ask the children to complete, perhaps to research information for our topic work.